 Your resume needs to highlight any related subjects you studied at school and any relevant work experience.
 If you don't have any work experience, you could include school, community or sports projects you've been involved in instead.

-Check out our How to Write a Resume page for more information, including links to templates you can download and use to create your own resume.
+See our how to write a resume page for more information, including links to templates you can download and use to create your own resume.

 Get some referees or references

-A referee is someone an employer can contact to discuss how well-suited you are for an apprenticeship/traineeship.
+A referee is someone an employer can contact to discuss how well-suited you are for an apprenticeship or traineeship.
 Your referee could be one of your teachers, a family friend or your current employer.

 References are written letters of recommendation that you can include as part of your application.
 The kind of people you can get to write a reference for you are the same kind of people you can ask to be your referee.

-For more information about finding a referee or someone who can write you a reference, check out our how to choose a referee page.
+For more information about finding a referee or someone who can write you a reference, see our how to choose a referee page.

 Avoid rookie mistakes